MACADAMIA NUT OIL

 Rare in most plant oils , this MUFA is prevalent in macadamia nuts and in human fatty tissues .

 The primary fatty acids in Cannacea oils are the primary fatty acids in human depot fat (oleic, palmitic, palmitoleic, linoleic, stearic & myristic acids) [CoAs, 11].
-We’re studying if that’s why our formulations provide significantly enhanced absorbability compared with typical oils [IP].
+We are studying if the unique fatty acid profile of our formulations is causing their significantly enhanced absorbability compared with typical oils [IP].

 - Aizpurua-Olaizola, O et al. (2017).
 Targeting the endocannabinoid system: future therapeutic strategies.
 Drug Discovery Today 22(1): 105-110.